SegDINO3D: 3D Instance Segmentation Empowered by Both Image-Level and Object-Level 2D Features: Technical Appendix

 \section{Technical Appendix}

-In the technical appendix, we provide more quantitative (Sec.~\ref{sec_scannet}) and qualitative (Sec.~\ref{sec_vis}) comparisons with previous methods to further demonstrate the superiority of our approach.
-Furthermore, we also conduct additional ablation studies based on the Grounding DINO to validate the effectiveness and generalization ability of our method (Sec.~\ref{sec_moreabl}).
-Finally, we provide more implementation details to facilitate reproducibility (Sec.~\ref{sec:more_details}).
+In the technical appendix, we first provide an efficiency analysis of {\methodname} (Sec.~\ref{sec_efficiency}).
+Moreover, we conduct additional ablation studies based on the Grounding DINO to validate the effectiveness and generalization ability of our method (Sec.~\ref{sec_moreabl}).
+Furthermore, we provide more implementation details to facilitate reproducibility (Sec.~\ref{sec:more_details}).
+Finally, we provide more qualitative (Sec.~\ref{sec_vis}) comparisons with previous methods to further demonstrate the superiority of our approach.